 Deadheading is the primary maintenance required with coneflowers.
 They are prolific bloomers and keeping them deadheaded will keep them in bloom all summer.
 Luckily each flower remains in bloom for several weeks.

 Flowers start blooming from the top of the stem.
 As the initial flower fades, more side shoots and buds will form along the stem.
 Keep the plants deadheaded and you'll keep getting more flowers.

 For the most part, coneflowers have very few problems.
-I already mentioned giving them good air circulation, so they aren't bothered by fungal diseases.
+As long as the plants are given plenty of room for good air circulation, they should not be bothered by fungal diseases.
 If you should see mildew or spots on the leaves, simply cut them back and let them fill back in.